 I like Gail’s manner.
 She is fun and breezy, which keeps the book moving quickly.
 But she also makes some good points about why these techniques are going to help your life move forward.
 Especially getting rid of your negative attitudes.
 I think we ALL need help with that.

 She also has some great examples from her own coaching practice and the other books she has written.
-She’s something of a life-change expert.
+She’s something of a life-change expert for anyone with a messy house or overwhelming house shame.
 She’s written several other books and a regular column for Self Magazine.

 Even if you are pretty good at the decluttering business, I think it is always helpful to have a refresher to kind of keep you on track.
 I haven’t quite gotten to Fifty Things on my own list, but I’m getting a good start on it.